 Drop/Add ends after the first two weeks of classes, and after that time students are not allowed to drop a course without special approval from their dean.
 If, after the drop/add period is over, it does appear to you that a student has been seriously misplaced, then you should discuss the matter with the SFI before you make any specific placement suggestions to the student.
 In the past the Registrar's Office has in special cases allowed us to transfer a student back to a lower level, through the end of the fifth week of classes.
-However, because of the nature of Math 31L, it is difficult to assimilate students into that course after the second week, so it is important to try to identify misplaced students as soon as possible.
+However, because of the nature of Math 31L, it is difficult to assimilate students as soon as possible.
 In no case will a change in math courses be made after the end of the fifth week of classes.
 After that point, the student's only recourse would be to petition his/her dean for permission to withdraw.
 As the teacher, you do NOT have the authority to grant that permission.
 If the dean does allow a student to withdraw late in the semester, then the student will bring you a form from the dean's office on which you'll indicate whether the student should receive a WP (withdraw passing) or a WF (withdraw failing).